Smoke from Staten Island Refinery Fire

 NASA/Goddard Space Flight Center, and ORBIMAGE

 According to news sources, a barge loaded with fuel exploded at a loading dock on Staten Island on the morning of February 21, 2003, shaking buildings for miles around and sending a column of thick black smoke into the air.
 Initial reports from Staten Island officials indicate the explosion was the result of an accident, not terrorism or sabotage.
 The barge was unloading 100,000 gallons of unleaded gas when the explosion occurred.
-Hours after the explosion, the burning fuel was producing flames reaching upwards of 100 feet in the air and heavy black smoke.
+Hours after the explosion, the burning fuel was producing heavy black smoke and flames reaching upwards of 100 feet in the air.